DuckyMaster546/DuckyMaster546/README.md

 <h1 align="center">👋 Hello there!
 My Name Is Kidnapper!</h1>
-<h4 align="center">I am a 14 year old, programming enthusiast!
+<h4 align="center">I am a 14 years old, programming enthusiast!
 I know App and Web Development and learning multiple languages!
 Will be posting multiple projects in a few weeks as I am continously working on multiple projects right now!</h3>

 ---